 Denise Cocciolone is the founder and president of the National Life Center, the parent organization of 1st Way Pregnancy Centers.
 Her first center, opened in her hometown of Woodbury, N.J., was the fourth in the nation.
 Mrs. Cocciolone was formerly the executive director and member of the board of directors of Birthright USA, a nationwide chain of pregnancy help centers.
 Denise and her husband John adopted two children.
 John Cocciolone died in 2012.

-Thomas Glessner is the founder and president of the National Association of Family and Life Advocates, which represents more than 1,600 pregnancy centers and medical clinics across the country.
+Thomas Glessner is the founder and president of the National Institute of Family and Life Advocates, which represents more than 1,600 pregnancy centers and medical clinics across the country.
 In 2018, the organization won a free-speech case before that benefits pregnancy centers and all Americans.
 Mr. Glessner is an attorney and member of the bar for the states of Washington and Virginia and for the Supreme Court.
 He and his wife, Laura, are the parents of four and grandparents of six.

-Christopher Bell is the founder and executive director of Good Counsel Homes, a network of supportive residential homes for expectant and new mothers, and their children.
+Christopher Bell is the founder and president of Good Counsel Homes, a network of supportive residential homes for expectant and new mothers, and their children.
 It was founded in 1985 and currently has four homes in New York and New Jersey.
 Mr. Bell studied Scripture in Rome and holds several degrees in counseling and communications.
 He and his wife, Joan Andrews Bell, are the parents of seven children, six of whom are adopted.
 They also have three grandchildren.

 Joan Andrews Bell is a pioneer in pro-life activism, blocking the doors of abortion clinics with Operation Rescue and facing arrest more than 100 times, most recently in March 2022.
 Mrs. Bell spent more than two years in prison, some of it in solitary confinement for refusing to promise to leave the rescue movement.
 She also is involved in Good Counsel Homes, a ministry founded by her husband, Christopher Bell.
 The couple are the parents of seven children, six of them adopted.
 They also have three grandchildren.